Find a Holiday

 Bring a torch

 Try not to rely on your phone’s torch for your trip, as this could easily run out of battery.
 Instead, pack a battery-powered torch to help you wander paths in the dark safely.
 Dan from Dark Sky Discovery adds: “A special tip is that if you take a torch, make it a red one, like a rear bike light.
-White lights affect your eyes so that you cannot see so many stars.”
+White lights affect your eyes so that you cannot see as many stars.”

 Pack a camera

 Greg from Cornwall Astronomy Society continues: “For astrophotography, a dark site is very important for long exposure photography without light pollution.
-Where I am the skies look dark and you can see the Milky Way and the Andromeda galaxy with the naked eye, but a long exposure will reveal an orange-tinted sky due to distant streetlights.”
+Where I am, the skies look dark and you can see the Milky Way and the Andromeda galaxy with the naked eye, but a long exposure will reveal an orange-tinted sky due to distant streetlights.”

 Download a night sky app

 Before you embark on your stargazing adventure, it’s a great idea to brush up on some astronomy, or you could download an app that’ll help you spot everything from planets to shooting stars.
-This is recommended by Rachel from The Little Pip who says: “I have an app called Night Sky which we use to help identify what we are looking at and I use my seasonal almanack to determine the best days to see things.”
+This is recommended by Rachel from The Little Pip, who says: “I have an app called Night Sky, which we use to help identify what we are looking at, and I use my seasonal almanack to determine the best days to see things.”

 Pack a telescope or binoculars